How to Clean Your Oven Trays

 They aren’t the cheapest, but if looked after can last for years, and represent particularly good value for those with big families that cook a lot.
 Baking tray liners come in a number of materials, shapes and sizes, but we like the Seraphina’s Silicone Baking Mat because of its non-stick surface and dishwasher-safe construction.

 Baking mats have come a long way in recent years

 And if you’d like to bring your entire oven back to the same sparkling standard as your newly ‘soaked and scrubbed’ trays, call in the experts and let us take care of it for you!
-Contact us today for a free, no obligation quote.
+Call us on 0800 840 7127 or complete our online form for a free estimate.